powrjs/powr/README.md

 # the `powr` project

 ---

-Development is paused until 2023. 🥳
+Development is paused until my keyboard arrives.

 ---

 `powr` aims to be a javascript/typescript engine to power serverless functions over the web.